 - If they are bleeding while throwing up, something is wrong.

-- Symptoms include vomiting and bloody diarrhoea.
+- Symptoms include vomiting and bloody diarrhea.

 - When it is thought that the patient has ingested a foreign object.